Eggplant Parmesan Recipe

 Do I have to sweat the eggplant first?

-I’ve made the eggplant both ways and to be completely honest, I don’t notice enough difference in flavor to be worth it.
+After testing it and to be completely honest, I didn’t notice enough difference in flavor to be worth it.
 Since eggplant is breaded and baked with sauce and cheese, bitterness is not noticeable.
 It’s a worth step on un-breaded eggplant though!

 So make this decision yourself and try it both way to decide your personal taste preference!